 Lecturer, BCU 2023-Present

-I currently work as Lecturer in Graphics and Vision in the Digital Media Technology Lab at Birmingham City University.
+I currently work as Lecturer in Graphics and Vision in the Graphics and Vision Research Group at Birmingham City University.

 Research Associate, UCL 2020-2023